cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ElasticBeanstalk.1:

-> Follow the steps defined in the sections above to set up a beanstalk application
+> Follow steps defined in the sections above to set up a beanstalk application
-> in Python using the default sample application provided by AWS.
+> in Python using default sample application provided by AWS.
-> Use the beanstalk URL generated to verify that the application is accessible.
+> Use the generated beanstalk URL to verify that the application is accessible.

 ElasticBeanstalk.2:

-> Once you are able to access the beanstalk application using the URL,
+> Once you are able to access the beanstalk application using the generated URL,
 > deploy your custom application and validate if the environment reflects the changes
-> as per the new deployment package.
+> as per your new deployment package.

 ElasticBeanstalk.3: